 A solo 401k loan is permitted at any time using the accumulated balance of the solo 401k as collateral for the loan.
 A Solo 401(k) participant can borrow up to either $50,000 or 50% of their account value - whichever is less.
-This loan has to be repaid over an amortization schedule of 5 years or less with payment frequency no less than quarterly.
-The interest rate must be set at a reasonable rate of interest - generally interpreted as prime rate + 1%.
-As of 1/13/10 prime rate is 3.25%, which means participant loans are to be set at the very reasonable Interest rate of 4.25%.
+This loan has to be repaid over an amortization schedule of 5 years or less with payment frequency no greater than quarterly.
+The interest rate must be set at a reasonable rate of interest - generally interpreted as prime rate as per The Wall Street Journal.
+As of 12/14/17 prime rate is 4.50%, which means participant loans are to be set at a very reasonable interest rate.
 The Interest rate is fixed based on the prime rate at the time of the loan application.

 Employer contributions to a 401(k) Plan are due when the employer’s tax return is due.

 Employer contributions are not required to be made until the due date of the employer’s tax return, plus extensions.
 So, in the case of a sole proprietor, this is when the 1040 is due – October 15, if an extension was filed.